myPOS blog Tips

 Banks rarely finance business startups, so you can at best apply for a small business loan.
 Similar to these are business grants.
 Their upside is that you don’t have to pay them back.
 The downside is that they come with conditions that your business has to meet.

-Crowdfunding is another option, where many backers donate small amounts.
-It may come a tad slow, yet depending on your business, you may use the time to organize some of its other aspects.
+Crowdfunding is another option that business professionals can explore.
+Many backers donate small amounts.
+It may be a tad slow, yet depending on your business, you may use the time to organize some of its other aspects.

-Even when you’d use your own savings, or borrow from a relative, your business plan is still relevant.
-Brace yourself for the case where you’d be looking for funding, for as much as being a must, your business plan is not all you’ll be asked for.
+Your business plan is still relevant even when you use your own savings or borrow from a relative.
+Brace yourself for the case where you’d be looking for funding, for as much as it is a must, your business plan is not all you’ll be asked for.

 An investor would first want to hear your pitch.
 Fret not, as the good news is that a pitch comprises a few sentences with which you’d initially present your business idea.
 Though short in form, the pitch – and the way you deliver it – is utterly important as it makes your potential backer decide whether they want to invest.